CorinaRacovita/Testing-Project-for-website-Noriel/README.md

 The below stories was created in Jira and describes the functional specifications of the " Racoviță_Elena_Corina_ST1 “ module, for which the final project is performed upon.

+Figure 1 List of stories from the Racoviţă Elena Corina ST1 project in Jira

 Here you can find the release that was created for this project:

+Figure 2 The release from the Racoviţă Elena Corina ST1 project in Jira

 1.Testing process

 The test process was performed based on the standard test process as described below.

-1.1Test planning
+1.1 Test planning

-The Test Plan is designed to describe all details of testing for all the modules from the JPetStore Demo application.
+The Test Plan is designed to describe all details of testing for all the modules from the Noriel website.
 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.
 The test plan that was created for this project can be found here